 - Are NWPC providers covered under my current plan?

 - What are my premium, copay, and deductible amounts?

 - What types of emergency or hospital care is covered?

 - If I need to make changes, what is the open enrollment period and deadlines?

-Take Charge of Your Health in 2021 with NWPC
+Take Charge of Your Health with NWPC

 If you are looking for health resources or want to schedule an annual exam to get you ready for the New Year, NWPC is here for all your healthcare needs.
 We accept numerous Medicare plans, have locations across Portland, and specialize in senior care.
 Call and schedule an appointment with one of our practitioners today.